simoninireland/epydemic/doc/sis.rst

 Event methods are defined for each of the two dynamical rules for the
 process: infection and removal (recovery).

-.. automethod:: SIR.infect
+.. automethod:: SIS.infect

-.. automethod:: SIR.recover
+.. automethod:: SIS.recover